mikenizo808/Get-LenovoLegionFirmware/README.md

 ## Requirements

 Written for Linux and requires PowerShell.
 Currently supports firmware types `hhcnXXww` and `nscnXXww`.
-Tested on Lenovo Legion 5 and 7, though you system may vary.
+Tested on Lenovo Legion 5 and 7, though your system may vary.
 Use the `CustomType` parameter if your firmware naming is different.

+## About the script

+The script only downloads the bits from Lenovo.
+It is up to you to save the firmware to USB and go install it.
+There is no special handling to make a bootable image.
+You simply place the exe on a USB drive and boot into Windows to install.

 ## Backup your system